sircoffeeknight/rsundermanncom/README.md

 # rsundermanncom
-This is my IDEA :D!
+This is the repository for my curriculum vitae. [https://raphael-sundermann.com/](raphael-sundermann.com)

-SECOND IDEA D: